 In addition to our programs described above, we are also advancing other preclinical-stage programs.
-These programs include a small-molecule glycomimetic compound, GMI-1051, that inhibits virulence factors and which we believe may be used for the treatment of Pseudomonas aeruginosa; a small-molecule glycomimetic compound that inhibits the protein galectin-3 that we believe may be used for the treatment of fibrosis, cancer and cardiovascular disease; and a small-molecule glycomimetic compound that inhibits the proteins galectin-1, -3 and -9 that we believe may be used for the treatment of cancer.
+These programs include small-molecule glycomimetic compounds that inhibit the proteins galectin-3 and galectin-9, which we believe may have potential to be used for the treatment of fibrosis, cancer and cardiovascular disease.